recolic/microsoft-intune-archlinux/README.md

 This is not the root cause.
 ArchLinux has the same error message, and everything works. `journalctl -xe` shows no error message at all.

-I resolved this problem by setting correct `/etc/os-release` file.

 - intune-portal white screen: glx: failed to create drisw screen; failed to load driver: zink

 This is not the root cause.
 ArchLinux has the same error message, and everything works. `journalctl -xe` shows no error message at all.

-I resolved this problem by setting correct `/etc/os-release` file.

 - intune-portal says not compliant: Upgrade to a supported distributions...